 The intake of Nitrogen nutrients is controlled and modulated by the interactions of three primary protein classes: transporters, transceptors and receptors.
 Transporter is a synonym for selected carrier proteins, whereas transceptors are proteins that can perform both transport and sensing functions (Muratore et al., 2021).
 External availability as well as the balance of net uptake (defined as the difference between influx and efflux), root metabolization, vacuolar accumulation, and xylem/phloem (un)loading, determines the total concentration of N forms in root cells (Muratore et al., 2021).

 CO2 is required for photosynthesis.
 By the end of the century, atmospheric CO2 content is expected to reach around 800 µmol mol-1.
 The reaction of plants to elevated CO2 is directly related to their nitrogen status.
 One of the plants most essential physiological response is nitrate assimilation, and the size of nitrogen sink is critical in regulating the nitrate assimilation response to increased CO2.
 Under elevated CO2 and unlimited supply of nitrate conditions, increased (nitrate reductase) NR synthesis and activity correlate with an increase in photosynthesis caused by eCO2.
-Leaf nitrogen sink and plant photosynthesis activities are highly coordinated.
+Leaf nitrogen sinks and plant photosynthesis activities are highly coordinated.
 The increase in carbohydrates under elevated CO2 conditions may boost NR transcription and posttranslational regulation, hence improving nitrate assimilation.
 Furthermore, the increased photosynthesis caused by increasing CO2 can offer additional carbon skeletons and energy for NH4+ absorption.
 As a result, nitrogen absorption could be more efficient in some plants under increased CO2 conditions compared to ambient CO2 (Igarashi et al., 2021).

 However, several studies have found that elevated CO2 levels significantly reduce Nitrate reductase activity and directly inhibit nitrate assimilation in the leaves of C3 plant species, including Arabidopsis and wheat.
 These discrepancies in the effects of increased CO2 on nitrate assimilation could be attributed to species-specific nitrogen sink-limitation. when the availability of reduced ferredoxin exceeds the need for NADPH production only then nitrate assimilation in plants occurs.
 When the concentration of atmospheric CO2 exceeds the saturation point, the photochemical process cannot produce enough reductant and ATP to meet the CO2 fixation requirements (Mndela et al., 2022).
 Under elevated CO2 conditions, nitrate assimilation is inhibited because reductants are competed for nitrates and CO2 fixation.
 (Bian et al. 2020).
 In plants, the transcription factor HY5 coordinates photosynthetic carbon fixation and nitrogen metabolism, allowing for homeostatic preservation of the carbon-nitrogen balance in dynamic settings.
 To present, there is no evidence that CO2 has a direct role in the regulation of HY5 expression and protein stability.
 Elevated CO2 levels may alter nitrate uptake and assimilation by interfering with HY5-mediated nitrate control.
 CO2 enrichment is a typical approach for enhancing crop output and nutritional quality in controlled circumstances.
-However, in order to reduce nitrate concentrations and increase yield, CO2 enrichment should be combined with other environmental regulatory activities such as temperature and light management, as well as variations in nitrogen sink size between crop species, thereby balancing nitrate assimilation and CO2 fixation in crop grown under controlled conditions.
+However, to reduce nitrate concentrations and increase yield, CO2 enrichment could be combined with other environmental regulatory activities such as temperature and light management, as well as variations in nitrogen sink size between crop species, thereby balancing nitrate assimilation and CO2 fixation in crop grown under controlled conditions.
 Moore et al., 2021.

 .